Paper Rex: 2020–2021

 Paper Rex moved into Valorant with their first roster on 19 July 2020, acquiring members of the Singaporean team Vindicta.
-The team would undergo multiple roster changes before letting go of every player, with the last two players being benched on 5 February.
+The team underwent multiple roster changes before letting go of every player, with the last two players being benched on 5 February.

 On 8 February, Paper Rex started their 2021 season by announcing the move of their Counter-Strike: Global Offensive roster into Valorant, a team consisting of Kumaresan "Tommy" Ramani, Aaron "mindfreak" Leonhart, Jason "f0rsakeN" Susanto, Benedict "Benkai" Tan, Jorell "Retla" Teo,and Khalish "d4v41" Rusyaidee and Alex "alecks" Salle as their coach.

 On 20 May 2021, Paper Rex announced the departure of Tommy.
 On 21 May 2021, just a day later, Paper Rex announced the signing of Zhan Teng "shiba" Toh.
-Paper Rex would go on to place 2nd in the Southeast Asia Stage 3 Challengers Playoffs, qualifying for VCT Masters 2 Berlin and placing 13th – 15th.
+Paper Rex placed 2nd in the Southeast Asia Stage 3 Challengers Playoffs, qualifying for VCT Masters 2 Berlin and placing 13th – 15th.

 On 28 September 2021, Paper Rex announced the signing of Wang "Jinggg" Jing Jie, moving shiba to a substitute position due to his compulsory military service.

 2022

 They started the 2022 season by placing 1st in MY/SG Stage 1 Challengers and the APAC Stage 1 Challengers, qualifying for Masters Reykjavík as the top seeded team for the APAC region, where they placed 4th, their then-record high placing in an international event.
-Paper Rex would go on to repeat their domestic record in the next stage, placing 1st for MY/SG Stage 2 Challengers and APAC Stage 2 Challengers.
+Paper Rex repeated their domestic record in the next stage, placing 1st for MY/SG Stage 2 Challengers and APAC Stage 2 Challengers.
 This qualified them for Masters Copenhagen, where they placed 2nd behind FunPlus Phoenix, and were the first Asian (and APAC) team to reach the Grand Finals, surpassing their previous achievement and recording their highest placing in an international event thus far.
-Paper Rex qualified for Valorant Champions 2022 in Istanbul, Turkey but would fail to get out of group stage and placed 9th – 12th.
+Paper Rex qualified for Valorant Champions 2022 in Istanbul, Turkey, but failed to get out of the group stage and placed 9th – 12th.
 On 21 September 2022, Riot Games announced that Paper Rex were selected to be one of the 30 franchise teams for VCT 2023.
 PRX won the Valorant India Invitational 2022.